trustedanalytics/ingestion-ws-kafka-hdfs/README.md

 # A sample application for ingesting data through TAP and Kafka

-This repository contains a sample application on how to setup ingestion pipeline on Trusted Analytics platform, as the following shows:
+This repository contains a sample application to show how TAP services can be connected.
+The following figure shows the flow for a data ingestion example using Apache Kafka.

 ![](docs/ingestion_ws2kafka2hdfs.png)